-After paying for the administration and/or operating costs of a pricing program, revenue could be reinvested in several ways (Table 3-4).
+After paying for the administration and/or operating costs of a pricing program, revenue could be reinvested in several ways, as shown in Table 3-4.
 Implementing agencies will need to consider any state constitutional restrictions to revenue reinvestment, or other limitations based on federal or state funding or program approvals, based on the type of pricing program established.
 Agencies may use pricing to raise money for other things, like road improvements, seismic operations, and operations and maintenance.

-Category Description Target Area or Population Transit TIdiisit Infrastructure & speed and reliability improvements Improved facilities, stops, passenger amenities, transit priority treatments, express services, expanded routes, and similar improvements Regional Local communities especially equity areas, for example, Metro's Equity Focus Areas Operation and maintenance Operation and maintenance of existing and future transit assets and services Regional Active Transportation Improved bike, pedestrian, or Regional Access to priced facility or area micromobility access to transit or priced facility or area directly From/to equity zones, for example, Metro's Equity Focus Areas Neighborhood access Improved bike, pedestrian, or micromobility access to transit or neighborhood activity centers such as shopping centers and employment hubs From equity zones, for example Metro's Equity Focus Areas, to transit or neighborhood activity centers First/last mile to key employment hubs Improved bike, pedestrian, or micromobility access to employment hubs from transit Regional Diversion mitigation Prioritize safety enhancements on the high crash network and transit service elements along areas impacted by diversion Neighborhoods impacted by diversion Mode Shift and Single Occu pancy Vehicle Alternative Programs 5 Commuter Credits Benefit to users of the pricing system who swipe their transit card during peak hours rather than drive Regional; higher subsidy for transit deprived communities and vulnerable populations Transit subsidy Free or discounted transit pass or cash on transit card, i.e., TriMet's Fare Relief Program Regional; higher subsidy for transit deprived communities and vulnerable populations Other programs Electric vehicle (EV) carshare subsidy, bikeshare subsidy, micromobility subsidy, carpool Regional; higher subsidy for transit deprived benefit, benefit to drivers of EV vehicles communities and vulnerable populations Priced Facility Operations and Maintenance Operations and maintenance of priced road Infrastructure investment For tolled facilities, designed to be paid for by the pricing revenue
+Category Description Target Area or Population Transit Infrastructure & speed and reliability improvements Improved facilities, stops, passenger amenities, transit priority treatments, express services, expanded routes, and similar improvements Regional Local communities especially equity areas, for example, Metro's Equity Focus Areas Operation and maintenance Operation and maintenance of existing and future transit assets and services Regional Active Transportation Improved bike, pedestrian, or Regional Access to priced facility or area micromobility access to transit or priced facility or area directly From/to equity zones, for example, Metro's Equity Focus Areas Neighborhood access Improved bike, pedestrian, or micromobility access to transit or neighborhood activity centers such as shopping centers and employment hubs From equity zones, for example Metro's Equity Focus Areas, to transit or neighborhood activity centers First/last mile to key employment hubs Improved bike, pedestrian, or micromobility access to employment hubs from transit Regional Diversion mitigation Prioritize safety enhancements on the high crash network and transit service elements along areas impacted by diversion Neighborhoods impacted by diversion Mode Shift and Single Occu pancy Vehicle Alternative Programs 5 Commuter Credits Benefit to users of the pricing system who swipe their transit card during peak hours rather than drive Regional; higher subsidy for transit deprived communities and vulnerable populations Transit subsidy Free or discounted transit pass or cash on transit card, i.e., TriMet's Fare Relief Program Regional; higher subsidy for transit deprived communities and vulnerable populations Other programs Electric vehicle (EV) carshare subsidy, bikeshare subsidy, micromobility subsidy, carpool Regional; higher subsidy for transit deprived communities and vulnerable populations